canjiali/PARADE/README.md

 ```

 ## Introduction
-PARADE (PAssage Representation Aggregation for Document rE-ranking) is a document reranking model based on the pre-trained language models.
+PARADE (PAssage Representation Aggregation for Document rE-ranking) is an end-to-end document reranking model based on the pre-trained language models.

 We support the following PARADE variants:
 - PARADE-Avg (named `cls_avg` in the code)